 There are approximately 273,000 native Punjabi speakers in the UK, making up 0.5% of the population.
 The UK is home to the largest Punjabi diaspora, due to Britain’s presence in India during the 19th and 20th century.
 Many Punjabi immigrants have settled in the South Hall area of Greater London, which has been nicknamed “Little Punjab”.

-Urdu is spoken by approximately 269,000 people in the UK, according to the 2011 census.
+According to the 2011 census, approximately 269,000 people in the UK speak Urdu.
 According to Ethnologue magazine, the number of Urdu speakers is approximately 400,000.
 Did you know?
 Queen Victoria was taught to write Urdu by her Indian Muslim servant Abdul Karim.

-Bengali native speakers make up approx. 0.4% of the United Kingdom’s population, estimated to be spoken by about 221,000 people.
+Native speakers of Bengali make up approximately 0.4% of the United Kingdom’s population, estimated to be spoken by about 221,000 people.
 Bengali is often linked to maintaining one’s heritage and thus children are often encouraged to take Bengali classes.
 The British Bengali community consists of native speakers of various Bengali dialects.
 These include Sylheti and Chittagonian.

 Due to Britain’s presence in India in the 19th and 20th century, many Gujarati natives have emigrated to the United Kingdom.
 Many of them have settled in larger metropolitan areas like Greater London, East and West Midlands, Lancashire, and Yorkshire.
 They have formed vibrant communities and honour their traditions.

 Absolute has more than 21,000 certified and highly qualified linguists for your language needs!
 In need of an interpreter for an appointment?
-Need to get your documents translated?
+Do you need a translation for your documents?
 Contact us today for a free, no obligations quote for our services.